MO Executive Branch

 Federal representation

-Missouri currently has 8 House districts In the 118th Congress, 2 of Missouri's seats are held by Democrats and 6 are held by Republicans.
-There are as follows:
+Missouri currently has eight House districts.
+In the 118th Congress, two of Missouri's seats are held by Democrats and six are held by Republicans:

 Missouri is part of the United States District Court for the Eastern District of Missouri and the United States District Court for the Western District of Missouri in the federal judiciary.
 The district's cases are appealed to the St. Louis-based United States Court of Appeals for the Eighth Circuit.